ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>BMCRef is a reference to a specific BMC to apply setting to.
+<p>BMCRef is a reference to a specific BMC to apply setting to.</p>
-ServerRef is ignored if BMCRef is set</p>
 </td>
 </tr>
 <tr>